wooorm/mathml-tag-names/readme.md

 ## API

-This package exports the following identifiers: `mathmlTagNames`.
+This package exports the identifier `mathmlTagNames`.
 There is no default export.

 ### `mathmlTagNames`